Lindt Chocolate Museum Zürich, Switzerland: What You Can Expect on Your Visit

 So, this place is ideal for everyone, whether you’re going by yourself, with your partner, or with your whole family.

-If you, like my partner, have a fondness for sweet treats and history (like me), this is the perfect place for you.
+If you, like my partner, have a fondness for sweet treats and history (like me), this is a perfect place for you.

 This museum visit also covers Lindt’s history and connection to the museum.